codenvibes/alx-backend-javascript/0x00-ES6_basic/README.md

 <details>
 <summary><b><a href=" "> </a>What ES6 is</b></summary><br>

 ES6, also known as ECMAScript 2015, is the sixth edition of the ECMAScript language specification.
 ECMAScript is the standard upon which JavaScript is based.
 ES6 introduced a significant update to JavaScript, adding many new features and improvements to the language, which have since become foundational for modern JavaScript development.

+ECMA stands for the **European Computer Manufacturers Association**.
+It is an industry association dedicated to the standardization of information and communication systems.
+ECMA is responsible for developing standards like ECMAScript, which is the specification upon which JavaScript is based.
+The organization's goal is to ensure interoperability and uniformity across various computer systems and technologies.

 <br><p align="center">※※※※※※※※※※※※</p><br>
 </details>